trlorenz/PG-recursively_delete/README.md

 - recursively_delete was written not for transactional use-cases, but as an administration tool for special occasions.
 Performance wasn't the main consideration.

 - recursively_delete was developed for PostgreSQL 10.10.
 It might work for other versions; it might not.
 (Feedback is welcome!)
+UPDATE 2020-12-17: Been using recursively_delete on PG 13.1 for some months, now, with no issues.

 ### Signature